-- Figure shows a ROC graph with five classifiers labeled A through E. - A discrete classier is one that outputs only a class label. - Each discrete classier produces a confusion matrix (fp rate, tp rate pair) corresponding to a single point in ROC space. - Classifiers in a figure are all discrete classifiers.
+- Figure shows a ROC graph with five classifiers labeled A through E. - A discrete classier is one that outputs only a class label. - Each discrete classier produces a confusion matrix.
+We take a pair (fp rate, tp rate)and plot it as a single point in ROC space. - Classifiers in a figure are all discrete classifiers.